 The capital of Andalusia, Seville, is fascinating.
 It was very important during Al Andalus when it was the capital of the Seville Taifa.
 Christopher Columbus himself departed from here in his 1492 trip towards America.
 The city even managed to impose a monopoly on all trans-Atlantic trade into Spain, entering its so-called Golden Age.
 After a few centuries of decline, Seville came back to the world’s spotlight in 1929 when it hosted the grand Ibero-American Exposition.
 The World Expo took place in Seville in 1992.
 Today it is Spain’s fourth-largest city, dotted with historical sites.
 In fact, there are so many things to see that not even a week may be enough for everything.

 As mentioned above, there are tones of things to see in Seville, so any Andalusia itinerary must include this outstanding city.
-We suggest you reserve 1 or 2 days for its massive old town.
+If you are spending 3 days in Seville we suggest you reserve 1 or 2 days for its massive old town.
 Its epicenter and the city’s most famous landmark is the famous Seville Cathedral.
 This gothic church used to be a mosque, and its iconic Giralda tower is a remnant of those times.
 Next to it, the Real Alcázar has a similar story: a former Muslim fort converted into a royal palace.
 Next to the River Guadalquivir, you should not miss the beautiful Torre del Oro from the 13th century.
 About 1 kilometer south of the Old Town, you’ll find the impressive Plaza de España and the adjacent Maria Luisa Park.
 This wonderful green oasis is the home of loads of tree species and some outstanding museums.